-The Chartis system is a pulmonary diagnostic tool that allows physicians to identify those patients likely to respond to the Pulmonx Zephyr valves with a high degree of confidence.
+The Chartis System is a proprietary pulmonary assessment tool that enables physicians to identify those patients likely to respond to the Pulmonx Zephyr valves with a high degree of confidence.

 |CHR-CO-100||Chartis Pulmonary Assessment System – Console|

 Note: The Chartis System consists of a disposable balloon catheter and console.

 *The CHR-CO-200 console is not available in all markets.